 Table 3 presents, the seriousness of antibiotic resistance, the vast majority of participants agreed that it is a significant concern both in Bangladesh (94.8%) and globally (92.4%).
 Similarly, almost all participants (97.2%) agreed that more attention should be given to antibiotic use.
 Furthermore, a near unanimous consensus (99.6%) supported the idea that more awareness should be raised to combat antibiotic resistance, indicating widespread concern about the issue.
 While there is strong agreement on the need for awareness and action, opinions were more divided on some other aspects.
 For instance, 66.8% of participants believed that doctors often prescribe antibiotics unnecessarily, while 33.2% disagreed with this statement.
 Furthermore, 97.58% of participants agreed that antibiotic use in the poultry and dairy sectors should be more strictly controlled, highlighting concern about agricultural contributions to resistance.
-When asked whether antibiotic resistance could be tackled through self-awareness, 66.05% agreed, while 33.95% disagreed.
+When asked whether antibiotic resistance could be tackled through self-awareness, 66.0% agreed, while 33.95% disagreed.

-Overall, when evaluating the general attitude toward antibiotic use and resistance, 74.8% of participants demonstrated a good attitude, while 25.2% exhibited a poor attitude.
+Overall, when evaluating the general attitude toward antibiotic use and resistance, 70.8% of participants demonstrated a good attitude, while 29.2% exhibited a poor attitude.

+Table 5: Knowledge, Attitude, and practice of Antibiotics by Socio-demographic characteristics of the study population